 Founded the ensemble Hortus Musicus while still a student.
 The ensemble established the practice of early music concerts in Estonia, and Mustonen himself became an active proponent of authentic performance in our country and in other countries in northern Europe, and has recorded twenty-five albums with the ensemble.

-Mustonen’s repertoire includes both pieces of early music as well as new works.
-He frequently performs premieres of new opuses.
-He focuses particular attention on oratorios and other church music masterpieces ranging from the baroque era to the modern day.
+The musician devotes particular attention to oratorios and other genres of church music from the baroque era to the present day.
 His repertoire includes works by Johann Sebastian Bach, Wolfgang Amadeus Mozart, Anton Bruckner, Giya Kancheli, Krzysztof Penderecki, John Tavener, Alexander Knaifel and Sofia Gubaidulina.